Home Accidents, Deaths and Injuries: Statistics and Facts

 Poisoning caused 77,000 home deaths in 2023, making it the leading cause of fatalities for three age groups: 95% of deaths among adults aged 25 to 44, 92% for those aged 15 to 24 and 83% for those aged 45 to 64.
 Poisoning incidents include drug overdoses, excessive alcohol or caffeine consumption and carbon monoxide exposure.

-Cleaning supplies like bleach, detergents and other chemicals can be fatal if ingested.
-Paint and pesticides also pose significant risks.
-To prevent such incidents, store these products in secure locations out of children’s reach.
+Cleaning supplies like bleach, detergents and other chemicals are fatal if ingested.
+Paint and pesticides pose serious risks.
+Store these products in secure locations out of children's reach.

 falling icon